ganyicz/bond/README.md

 `{name}` will be replaced with the actual value at runtime.

-#### Cross-file Intellisense (VS Code)
+#### Cross-file IntelliSense (VS Code)

 The Bond VS Code extension will provide autocomplete and type checking for props on the outside of the component, ensuring type safety across files.

 #### Common error diagnostics (VS Code)

-The Bond VS Code extension will include diagnostics for common errors in Alpine.js attributes, such as missing key in a for loop, one root element per template tag and more.
+The Bond VS Code extension will include diagnostics for common errors in Alpine.js attributes, such as a missing key in a `x-for` loop, one root element per `<template>` tag, and more.

 #### Blade enhancements